 Cold Hives, Going Mute

-Still, my child won’t let this condition stop her.
+Still, my hero won’t let this condition stop her.
 On a day when she knows there will be time to recover, Jaimie will bundle up and head outside with her brother, then they will immerse themselves in the icy wonderland.
 When she comes back inside, I ache to see her swollen, hive-covered, distorted face and hands.
-Yet there is always a smile.
+Yet, there is always a smile.

 Jaimie was also diagnosed with selective mutism at 3 years old.
 This is an anxiety disorder, linked to social anxiety, which renders an individual unable to speak in certain situations.
 That means from pre-nursery to about Grade 6, she was wordless in the classroom.
 In kindergarten, when she dislocated her elbow on a slide, nobody knew until I picked her up from school, and she told me.
 When she caught her fingers between two chairs, no sound came out of her mouth.

-Frankly, it has been petrifying as a parent, knowing that you are sending your child to school, with a long list of allergies, two epinephrine shots, some puffers, and the knowledge that should an emergency arise, she would probably be unable to tell anyone.
+Frankly, it has been petrifying as a parent, knowing that you are sending your child to school, with a long list of allergies, two epinephrine shots, and puffers.
+Not to mention, the knowledge that should an emergency arise, she would probably be unable to tell anyone.

 When she was 7 years old, Jaimie, who was active in ballet, informed me that she wanted to audition for the associates program of Canada’s National Ballet School.
 I gave the worst parenting advice; I told her that many people audition and don’t get in and that we shouldn’t bother.
 She said she didn’t care, she would just try again the following year if she wasn’t accepted.